Raysy-4992/README-for-Collaborative-Grocery-Ordering-System/README.md

 # README-for-Collaborative-Grocery-Ordering-System
-a project that involved creating a Frontend for a group grocery ordering system
+A project that involved creating a Frontend for a group grocery ordering system
 #

 **Important Note:** The source code for this project is hosted in a private university repository to comply with academic integrity policies.
 This repository serves as a detailed public summary of my specific contributions to the project.